Data Privacy vs. Data Security: What is the Core Difference?

-The European Union’s General Data Protection Regulation is an international standard for protecting the privacy of EU citizens.
+The European Union’s General Data Protection Regulation (GDPR) is an international standard for protecting the privacy of EU citizens.
 This law establishes important terms and definitions for whose data should be protected (data subjects), what types of data that entails (personal data), and how that data should be managed and secured.
 Any entity that collects the data of EU citizens is subject to this regulation.

-The California Consumer Privacy Act is the benchmark United States law legislating how organizations are allowed to process the data of California citizens and their households.
+The California Consumer Privacy Act (CCPA) is the benchmark United States law regulating how organizations are allowed to process the data of California citizens and their households.
 Similar to the GDPR, it documents which data is protected and details the requirements for protecting that data.
 All organizations that handle data from Californians must adhere to this statute.

 Tokenization for Data Privacy and Security

-One of the unique things about tokenization—and one of its greatest strengths—is its potential to satisfy both data privacy and security concerns.
-Through its ability to pseudonymize information, tokenization can act as a security failsafe to protect sensitive data in the event of a breach, rendering the data stored in the breached system unreadable.
+One of the unique things about tokenization–and one of its greatest strengths–is its potential to satisfy both data privacy and security concerns.
+Through its ability to pseudonymize information, tokenization can act as a security failsafe to protect sensitive data in the event of a breach, rendering the data stored in the breached system unreadable to cybercriminals.
 In effect, pseudonymization desensitizes data by deidentifying it and preventing it from being returned to its original, sensitive form.

 Because tokenization removes sensitive data from internal systems, it can virtually eliminate the risk of data theft, making it a particularly useful tool for risk reduction and compliance in terms of both data privacy and security considerations.
 So even if the security systems established to protect data privacy become compromised, the privacy of that sensitive information does not.